kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/11-AJAX-REST-API-2/01-creating-geospacial-ajax-endpoint.md

 * We need to create a route
 * We need to handle it in our `storeController.js`

+## Group some stores together
+* To see how this works, Add some stores that are in the same city
+* Let's add all the Starbucks that are in Redondo Beach
+    - Starbucks, North Pacific Coast Highway, Redondo Beach, CA
+    - Starbucks, Artesia Boulevard, Redondo Beach, CA
+    - Starbucks, Kingsdale Avenue, Redondo Beach, CA
+    - Starbucks, Hawthorne Boulevard, Redondo Beach, CA
+    - Starbucks, Inglewood Avenue, Redondo Beach, CA

 ### Create our indexes
 * We need to make our Indexes geospacial